The Political Crisis in Myanmar: Nuanced Perspectives on the Nation's Past, Present & Future

 Poster design by André Barros

 Than Toe Aung is currently finishing his Masters in Critical Gender Studies at Central European University in Vienna, Austria.
 His thesis looks at the racist, sexist, and neo-colonial nature behinds sex tourism in the Global South.
 Interested in the intersection between activism, poetry, and writing, he started a poetry slam movement called “Slam Express” in his hometown Yangon in 2016.
-When he is not calling out white academics and INGO workers in Burma on their privileges, colonial attitudes and practices, he writes about the marginalization and oppression of Muslim minorities in Buddhist Burma.
+He writes about the marginalization and oppression of Muslim minorities in Buddhist Burma.
 His interests also lie in identity, belonging, borders, migration, race, ethnicity, decolonization, (trans)gender, non-binary, and queer politics.

 Ashley Aye Aye Dun is a writer and PhD candidate in English at Brown University.
 She specializes in Asian American studies and literature and gender and sexuality studies.
 In the past, she has been involved in diasporic activism concerning the persecution of ethnic and religious minorities in Burma/Myanmar.
 She is currently writing a dissertation on political turmoil and the notion of excess in Southeast Asian American literature.
 In general, women of color feminisms serve as a guiding ethos for her work.